 So here we go:

 Once upon a time, there was a social media platform… Okay, even I’m done writing over Facebook’s data breaching scandal.
-So without further ado let’s start with the biggest technology news today, tomorrow and for rest of the week.
+So without further ado let’s start with the biggest technology news today, tomorrow, and for the rest of the week.

 Data sharing part two: